timruiterkamp/browser-technologies-1819/README.md

 ### IE11

 While testing on IE11 I noticed some es6 things inside es5 code which I didn't code correctly.
 Tho the clien side scripting didn't work, the website did not break and server side worked perfectly.
+I also forgot to make a backup for the loading field so the fields would overlap.
+That is also fixed now.

+## Conclusion

+I think I can say my application does atleast work in all major browsers, as with es5 support as with es6 support.
+The server side takes over at the right times when the client side can't be implemented.
+In the short amount of time I'm happy with what I have delivered.
+Ofcourse there are improvements I could make like supporting multiple transports, finetuning the user interface with a toggle between list and map view for example.
+But overall I'm happy with the product.